aI-lab-glider/nurse-scheduling-solver/README.md

 1. it is evaluated if there is, at least, one nurse in each hour of a day,
 2. the score is increased by the __PEN_LACKING_NURSE__ (default 50) multiplied by the number of hours with absence of a nurse.

+#### Teams's presence:

+1. for each hour number of distinct teams is evaluated
+2. the score is increased by the __PEN_MULTIPLE_TEAMS__ (default 20) multiplied by the number of hours with multiple teams.

 ### Employees’ rights